 Setting up Paddle subscriptions

-Here’s how to understand and configure Paddle subscriptions in Business Class.
+Here’s how to understand and configure Paddle Billing subscriptions in Business Class.

 Paddle bundles all subscriptions under a single email address which is why every subscription is started and maintained with the user that started it.
 Inside Business Class the subscription is named after the team and managable by all teams owners.